t-16x/42-config/README.md

 Just run the run file, i.e, `sh run`

-# Contributing
+# TODO:

-Here are a few propositions on how to contribute:

 - automatically install VS Code from `Managed Software Center` if not installed
 - automatically install Spectacle from `Managed Software Center` if not installed
-- set mouse right button to `secondary button` (many times it is set to primary)
+- set mouse right button to `primary button`
-- set mouse wheel to `button 3` (many times it is turned off)
+- set mouse wheel to `seconadry button` (many times it is turned off)
-- set mouse to vertical scroll only
+- set mouse to horizontal and vertical scroll only
-- set keyboard to us international
 - require password immediately after sleep or screen saver begins
 - automatically hide and show the dock
+-change default browser to firefox